jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 (2) If the local authority has passed a resolution under section 27 that takes effect at the next triennial election, every notice under subsection (1) must include—
   (a) notice of that resolution; and
   (b) a statement that a poll is required to countermand that resolution.
-(2A) Despite subsections (1) and (2), if, on or before the date referred to in subsection (1), the local authority has passed a resolution under section 31 and has specified a date for the holding of the poll that is on or before 21 May in the year before the next triennial general election, subsection (1) does not apply.
+(2A) Despite subsections (1) and (2), if, on or before the date referred to in subsection (1), the local authority has passed a resolution under section 31 and has specified a date for the holding of the poll that is on or before 14 March in the year before the next triennial general election, subsection (1) does not apply.
 (3) This section is subject to section 32.

 ### 29 Electors may demand poll